icicleio/docs/docs/api/loop.md

 A socket event is returned from a poll or await call to the event loop.
 A poll becomes active when a socket has data available to read, has closed (EOF), or if the timeout provided to `listen()` has expired.
 An await becomes active when a socket has space in the buffer available to write or if the timeout provided to `listen()` has expired.
 The callback function associated with the event should have the prototype `callable<void (resource $socket, bool $expired)>`.
 This function is called with `$expired` set to `false` if there is data available to read on `$socket`, or with `$expired` set to `true` if waiting for data timed out.

+!!! note
-Note that you may poll and await a stream socket simultaneously, but multiple socket events cannot be made for the same task (i.e., two polling events or two awaiting events).
+    You may poll and await a stream socket simultaneously, but multiple socket events cannot be made for the same task (i.e., two polling events or two awaiting events).

 Socket event objects implement `Icicle\Loop\Events\SocketEventInterface` and should be created by calling `Icicle\Loop\poll()` to poll for data or `Icicle\Loop\await()` to wait for the ability to write.